salesforce/ja3/README.md

 While destination IPs, Ports, and X509 certificates change, the JA3 fingerprint remains constant for the client application in these examples.

-A list of over 400 JA3's and their associated applications can be found [here](https://github.com/trisulnsm/trisul-scripts/tree/master/lua/frontend_scripts/reassembly/ja3/prints)
+A list of over 400 JA3's and their associated applications can be found [here](https://github.com/trisulnsm/trisul-scripts/tree/master/lua/frontend_scripts/reassembly/ja3/prints) (Please note that the list is old and we would love assistance in creating a more current one)

 Work on a public JA3 Malware Blacklist is in progress.